Last updated on April 20, 2026

 - You got a job offer as a professional skilled worker that helps you qualify and apply for an EU Blue Card in Poland.

-Author’s keynote for you: apart from that, you have to follow the normal application process, just like work permit applicants do.
+Apart from that, you have to follow the normal application process, just like work permit applicants do.
 The only things that make your case different are that you are considered to be a skilled worker and your salary is almost double the average salary in Poland.

-Benefits & Rights for EU Blue cardholders
+Benefits & Rights for EU Blue Holders

 1. You pay a higher salary compared to a standard work permit holder, maybe around 2500 euros.